daniel-furman/daniel-furman.github.io/content/posts/AI-integration-lessons-summer-22.md

 In April 2022, Silvio Palumbo of BCG Gamma wrote a <a target="_blank" rel="noopener noreferrer" href="https://medium.com/bcggamma/smart-integration-four-levels-of-ai-maturity-and-why-its-ok-to-be-at-level-3-2af0c94c9614">blog</a> about “Smart Integration” – a roadmap of sorts on how to best apply AI solutions in commercial settings.
 The key take-away: most companies outside of MAMAA/FAANG should strive to become Smart AI Integrators.
 Good news for you! - It’s never been easier to do so.
 <br><br>
 In a tooling-enabled world, integrating AI/ML largely comes down to the **communication and execution of the right strategy** amongst an effective data science team (one that's lean, talent-diversified, and collaborative).
 Read on for key tips on acing AI strategy, for the "non-Googles of the world" - along with links to resources (mostly other blog posts) from which I first came across each idea.
-The 4 tips within are my personal "cream-of-the-crop" selection of mantras / lessons-learned in applying AI, as battle-testet in my work productizing AI/ML tools as a data scientist in strategy consulting.
+The 4 tips within are my personal "cream-of-the-crop" selection of mantras and lessons-learned in applying AI, battle-tested productizing AI/ML tools as a data scientist in a digital strategy consulting firm.
 <br><br>
-## Intro
+### Intro
 ---
 <br><br>
 What's "Smart Integration"?
 As Palumbo puts it, the Smart Integrator finds “competitive advantage by orchestrating tools and AI applications that have been developed by other specialized organizations, and then directing the tools to fit their specific data, technology, and talent context.”
 Why should you care?
 When done correctly, the Smart Integrator reaps "outsized returns" on their AI/ML investment.